A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Background

 \paragraph{In-processing Approaches} In-processing approaches incorporate fairness objectives directly into the model training process \cite{zafar2017fairness, zhang-2018, kamishima2012fairness}.
 One technique is the inclusion of fairness constraints, where constraints are added to the optimization problem to ensure that the model's predictions satisfy certain fairness criteria \cite{zafar2017fairness}.
 Adversarial debiasing uses adversarial training to remove bias by training a model that predicts the target variable while an adversary tries to predict the sensitive attribute from the model's predictions \cite{zhang-2018}.
 Fair regularization involves incorporating regularization terms into the loss function to penalize unfair outcomes \cite{kamishima2012fairness}.

 \paragraph{Post-processing Approaches} Post-processing approaches modify the model's predictions to achieve fairness after the model has been trained \cite{post-1, post-2}.
-This can involve techniques such as threshold adjustment, where decision thresholds are adjusted for different demographic groups to equalize outcomes.
+This can involve techniques such as thresholding, where decision thresholds are adjusted for different sensitive groups to equalize outcomes.

-In decentralized machine learning, specifically FL, achieving fairness is more complex due to the involvement of multiple clients and a central server.
-Approaches can be applied at the server, at the client, or using a hybrid strategy.
+In FL, achieving fairness is more complex due to the involvement of multiple clients and a central server.
+Approaches can be applied at different locations (more details in Section \ref{section:location}): on the server, at each client, or using a hybrid strategy.
 The next sections detail the approaches for achieving group fairness in FL.